scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Annotating turn lane markings by drawing bounding boxes.

-Mappers annotated six classes of turn lane markings - “\Left”, “\Right”, “\Through”, “\ThroughLeft”, “\ThroughRight”, and “\Other” in five cities, creating a training set consists of over 54,000 turn lane markings.
+Mappers annotated six classes of turn lane markings - “\Left”, “\Right”, “\Through”, “\ThroughLeft”, “\ThroughRight”, and “\Other” in five cities and created a training set consists of over 54,000 turn lane markings.
 Turn lane markings of all shapes and sizes, as well as ones that are partially covered by cars and/or shadows were included in this training set.
 To ensure a high-quality training set, we had a separate group of mappers verify each of the bounding boxes drawn.
 We excluded turn lane markings that are not visible, as seen in Figure 5.

 .. figure:: fig5.png
    :height: 75 px